-The letters that spell out "Happy Holidays" are twine-wrapped wooden cutouts; however, craft stores will have other options for your holiday message.
-Find more information about making this wreath in the link below.
+Greet your guests with a merry message.
+The letters that spell "Happy Holidays" are twine-wrapped wooden cutouts; however, crafts stores will have other options for your holiday sentiment.